b-it-bots/mas_industrial_robotics/README.md

 ## Noetic status
-The code currently compiles, but there's no guarantee that the code works (e.g. Python/Tensorflow related code will not work since the dependencies are not installed etc.).
-However, you should be able to launch the robot in simulation and run the navigation stack.
+The code currently compiles, the full pipeline works with rgb-recognizer but pc object recognition is not tested.
+The refree box interface is tested.

 - You may need to install the following packages:
   - ros-noetic-octomap